ysdn2019/Graduates-List/graduates/sarah-nwabuike.md

 ---
 path: /work/kosi
 graduate: Sarah Nwabuike
-mainimg: /assets/work/Nwabuike_Sarah_project2_web_main.png
+cover: /assets/work/Nwabuike_Sarah_project2_web_main.png
-thumbnailimg: /assets/work/Nwabuike_Sarah_secondary_web_thumbnail.png
+thumbnail: /assets/work/Nwabuike_Sarah_secondary_web_thumbnail.png
 title: Kosi goes to the salon
 groupmembers:
-fields: Book Design, Illustration, Print
+category: Book Design, Illustration, Print
 mediumdimensions: Print, 5x9 inches
 description: Kosi goes to the salon, is a children's book about a young girl learning to love herself through a trip to the salon.
 All illustrations are original.
 digitallink: